 Lars has been in the trucking industry his whole working life.
 He started working in the shop when he was just 16 years old.
-After attending Chippewa Valley Technical College in Eau Claire, Wisconsin and earning his marketing degree, he started working in operations.
 Lars spent about 10 years in operations before moving to driver recruiting.
 He spent five years in recruiting before joining the ATS team as the vice president of driver recruiting.
-He loves the challenge driver recruiting presents; no day is ever the same.
-Changing a driver’s life by offering them a great opportunity is what keeps him going.
+He currently serves as the vice president of van operations.
+No day is ever the same in the trucking industry and Lars enjoys the challenge that presents.

 When drivers like you describe why they think trucking companies are great, these are typically the top characteristics they name.